 Sunrise maintains 14 advisory boards comprised of members appointed by the City Commission.
 Unless otherwise noted, boards have seven members who each serve a one-year term.
 Advisory boards may meet monthly, or on an as-needed basis.
 A list of City boards is provided below.
 Clicking on the name each board will provide a detailed description.

 If you require additional information, please contact the City Clerk's office at (954) 746-3333.

-Application packets may be requested from the Office of the City Clerk, or downloaded here:
+Application packets may be requested from the Office of the City Clerk, and are listed below: